LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part2.md

 1. explain what is grpc and the need for it
-2. explain what is protobuf and what problem dode it solve
+2. Explain what is Protobuf and what problem does it solve.
 3. What is OTLP?
 4. Why is OTLP needed?
 5. Give 2 alternatives to OTLP and explain them in detail con's and pro's of each one.